Annapurna Circuit

 Accommodation

-Most lodges have only one or two basic toilets and sometimes these are outside the main lodge building.
-Toilets are usually Asian squat style; although some lodges have now installed seated ones.
-Toilet paper is not provided, so bring your own or buy it locally (please dispose of it in the waste can provided – do not put it in the bowl).
-If there is not a flush handle, there should be a container of water to pour down – if it is empty (or frozen) please either refill it or ask the lodge to.
+Most teahouses have Western-style toilets, though some may have squat style.
+Toilet paper is not provided, so you should bring your own or buy it locally (please dispose of it in the receptacle provided).
+If there is not a flush handle, there should be a container of water to pour down – if it is empty (or frozen), please refill it or ask the lodge to.

 Extra accommodation